 Trazodone for Sleep

-Although trazodone is not approved by the FDA for insomnia, there are still medical trials evaluating whether it’s effective for treating this condition.
+Although trazodone is not approved by the FDA for insomnia, there are some clinical trials evaluating whether it’s effective for treating this condition.

-A separate medical trial published in the American Journal of Psychiatry examined whether trazodone could resolve antidepressant-induced insomnia.
+A clinical trial published in the American Journal of Psychiatry examined whether trazodone could resolve antidepressant-induced insomnia.

-This data suggests that for patients with both insomnia and depression, trazodone may have favorable effects on both conditions.
+This data suggests that in patients with both insomnia and depression, trazodone may have favorable effects on both conditions.

 Suicidal thoughts is a rare side effect of trazodone.
 The more common side effects were documented in this medical review.